 - 10.18 Access to the local countryside contributes to the residents' health and well-being in terms of both mental and physical health.
 There is an extensive network of public rights of way across the parish, as illustrated on the Policies Map.
 The network is well used by walkers and, on bridleways, cyclists and horse riders.
-The paths are generally in good condition and waymarked but use of village roads such as the proposed Quiet Lanes, is sometimes necessary to complete a circular walk. - 10.19 Measures to improve and extend the existing network of public rights of way will be supported if their value as biodiversity corridors is recognised and protected and efforts are made to enhance biodiversity as part of the proposal.
+The paths are generally in good condition and waymarked but use of village roads such as the proposed Quiet Lanes, is sometimes necessary to complete a circular walk. - of public rights of way will be supported if their value as biodiversity corridors is recognised and protected and efforts are made to enhance biodiversity as part of the proposal.
 Policy RSA12 sets out the Plan's approach to this matter.
 The policy needs to be read within the wider context set by the development plan.
 It does not offer opportunities for development which would otherwise enhance footpath links to come forward where such a proposal would be in conflict with the provisions of the Suffolk Coastal Local Plan and other policies in this Plan.'